fastbatchai/docstring-generation/lessons/lesson-3-sft.md

 ```

 ### Training Setup
-It is super easy to run the training on Modal infrastructure, we just need to decorate the train function with Modal function configuration that specifies the compute resources, volumes and other execution details.
+It is super easy to run the training on Modal infrastructure.
+We just need to decorate the train function with Modal function configuration that specifies the compute resources, volumes, and other execution details.
 ```python
 @train_app.function(
     image=base_image,